 Luxor is one of the oldest cities in the world; we don't know when exactly Luxor was built.
 The ancient Egyptians called the city "waset" that means the scepter, but the Greek called it Thebes of the hundred gates and the Roman - Dios Polis Magana.
 At last when the Arab conquered Egypt they gave it the name of Luxor and it means the palaces as the city has lots of ancient temples.
 2/3 world's monuments are located in Luxor.
+Trips to Luxor from Sharm El Sheikh will let you visit the most famous sightseeing in Luxor are Valley of the Kings, Queen Hatshepsut Temple, Karnak Temple, Luxor Temple, Memnon colossal statues and Banana island.
 And we will visit with you the main temples and shrines of the city.

-You do not need to worry about transfers as we do pickups from any hotel in Sharm el Sheikh.
-We will pick up from your hotel in Sharm el Sheikh. as per the time stated in your invoice, as a rule between 04:45 am and 05:15 am depending on your hotel location.
-Our representative will transfer you by a/c van to Sharm el Sheikh International Airport, will give you some instructions so you will catch your flight to Luxor hassle free.
+excursion to Luxor from Sharm El Sheikh includes transfers to Sharm El Sheikh airport, return flight from Sharm El Sheikh to Luxor, tickets to Luxor sightseeing and tour guide, you do not need to worry about anything.
+We will pick up from your hotel in Sharm El Sheikh, as per the time stated in your invoice.
+Our representative will transfer you by air conditioned van to Sharm El Sheikh International Airport SSH, will give you some instructions so you will catch your flight to Luxor hassle free.
 Flight to Luxor takes just 50 minutes.
-Our English speaking guide will be waiting for you outside the arrival hall of Luxor airport with the sign "sharm-club.com".
+The tour guide will be waiting for you outside the arrival hall of Luxor airport with the sign "sharm-club.com".

-Our first destination will be West bank where we will visit the west Thebes.
-On the way to the Valley of the Kings we will have a short stop at Colossi of Memnon to take some pictures with these gigantic statues.
+Our first destination during the excursion will be West bank where we will visit the west Thebes.
+We will have a short stop at Colossi of Memnon, the biggest egyptian statues to take some pictures with these gigantic statues.
 These two somewhat weathered seated statues greet visitors to the necropolis.
 They are all that remain of what was once the largest mortuary temple in the necropolis, that of Amenhotep III.

-Next stop at the most beautiful temple of the Valley Queen Hatshipsut temple at Deir el Bahari.
+Next stop at Mortuary Temple of Hatshepsut.
 This terraced sanctuary designed by queen’s architect Senmut is the most beautiful temple in the necropolis.
 Her temple was designed like the adjacent 11th Dynasty mortuary temple of Mentuhotep the Great, with terraced courts.
 These rose, one above the other, by connecting inclined planes at the centre.

 Lunch in a local restaurant in Luxor on set menu basis will be offered.